imgntn/hifi-interface-autoupdater/README.md

 node update.js

-TO CHANGE TIMEOUT LENGTH:
+TO CHANGE INTERVAL LENGTH:
 -----

-var timeoutMinutes = 30
+var intervalMinutes = 30

 HOW THE SCRIPT WORKS:
 -----